loredaemon/loredaemon/README.md

 - 🧪 Studying with **Hack The Box Academy** – breaking things legally, I promise
 - 🐧 Using **Linux** because it makes me feel powerful (and confused)
 - 🍏 Using **macOS** because sometimes I like nice things
-- 🎸 Tinkering with gear and **electric guitars**, because tech doesn’t always live in cables
+- 🎸 Tinkering with gear

 ---